 The Malik Bendjelloul Memorial Foundation (Stiftelsen Malik Bendjellouls minne) was founded on 14 September 2014 by the Bendjelloul family and an international network of documentary filmmakers and producers.
 The founders wish to honour Malik in this way as an inspiration for future generations of documentary filmmakers.

 The purpose of the foundation is to support documentary filmmakers.
 The aim is to create a new source of funding for documentary filmmakers; to offer them support and inspiration, including those who are not yet established professionals.
 The support comes in the form of grants and mentoring.
 The foundation shall favour projects in line with Malik Bendjelloul’s legacy of creativity, good storytelling and do-it-yourself-spirit.
 In light of the global nature of documentary films, a premium will be put on projects with a potential to reach an international audience.

 The foundation is governed by a board appointed by the Bendjelloul family.
-The following members have been chosen for the task of living up to the foundation’s purpose and collecting means to support the fund.
+This is the current board, tasked with living up to the foundation’s purpose and collecting means to support the fund.
 The members of the board are unpaid.
 The board appoints a jury to select grantees.

 Malcolm Dixelius, chairman